 - Describe the general composition of living organisms, their cellular structures and functions. - 2.
 Cite specific evidence on the energy transformations that enable cellular activity. - 3.
-Describe the role of DNA and how it provides information for inheritable characteristics and genetic variation.
+Describe the role of DNA and how it provides information for inheritable characteristics and genetic variation. - Demonstrate the ability to use technology to make biological observations, collect and analyze data.

-SI101 INTRODUCTION TO CHEMISTRY
+SI101 INTRODUCTION TO CHEMISTRY: THEORY Credits: 3